top of page

 The Global Burden of Disease Study, the largest study of risk factors for disease in history, concluded that the number one cause of premature death in the United States, and the number-one cause of disability in our country, is the Standard American diet.
 The Standard American Diet's negative impact on the health and longevity of Americans cannot be overstated.
 It contributes to the growing rates of obesity, heart disease, type 2 diabetes, cancer, and cognitive decline, ultimately leading to premature death.

 In 1970, the average weight for an American man was 178 pounds.
 Today that average weight is 200 pounds.
 The United States currently has approximately 258 million adults, and 108 million of us are obese.
 That is over 40% of us, with another one third meeting criteria for overweight.
 Of this subset of obese persons, 62% have metabolic syndrome.
 And astonishingly, another 22% of those of us who are not obese, also have metabolic syndrome.
 This syndrome is dangerous and can put us at significant risk for Type 2 Diabetes, as well as hypertension, heart attack, and stroke.
 Equally concerning is the fact that approximately 20% of American children and adolescents are obese, dramatically up from 5% in the 1970's.
-Severe obesity can shorten lifespan by about 10 years, equivalent to life-long smoking, while extreme obesity can result in premature death of approximately 14 years, impairing the quality of life significantly in the years prior to death.

 Our bodies have evolved over millions of years, primarily in environments where food scarcity was a constant reality.
 This evolutionary pressure shaped our metabolic systems to efficiently store and utilize energy.
 Our ancestors' diets consisted of lean protein, vegetables, fruits, and healthy fats, while processed carbohydrates (white bread, ice cream, potato chips, breakfast cereals, etc) were nonexistent.
 Our bodies evolved to adapt to natural periods of fasting and feeding, which promoted metabolic flexibility, sometimes burning glucose and sometimes burning stored fats.